 The Saturday market in Cortona: 1950s Vs today

 The scene of the market, when Diane Lane first arrives in Cortona, is a remarkable one.
-First of all because all extras and walk on actors are really from Cortona.
-And secondly because it gives an image of Cortona that is completely out of time!
-The open air market is still taking place every Saturday morning, but no live ducks or amphoras are sold.
-When the movie was shot in 2003, actors were especially asked to wear their parents or grandparents’ clothes, to recreate that old-style image.
-But nothing is like that anymore.
+First of all, because all extras and walk-on actors are really from Cortona.
+And secondly, because it gives an image of Cortona that is completely out of time!
+The open-air market is still taking place every Saturday morning, but no live ducks or amphoras are sold.
+When the movie was filmed in 2003, actors were especially asked to wear their parents’ or grandparents’ clothes, to recreate that old-style image.
+But that is not the feeling anymore.
 Visit the market on Saturday if you want to find household items, clothes, fresh vegetables, fruit, local cheese and porchetta.

 The Madonnina in Under the Tuscan Sun: tabernacle frames and fresh flowers offered to sacre figures